whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-27-Glossybox-Subscription-August-2015-Review.md

 </a></center>

 <DL>
-<DT><a href="http://www.drbrandtskincare.com/product/pores-no-more-cleanser-nettoyant.do" target="_blank">Lip Gloss</a></DT>
+<DT><a href="http://www.lollipopsparis.fr/en/baume-a-levres.html" target="_blank">Lollipops Cosmetics - Lip Balm in Délicieuse</a></DT>
-<DD>Full Size 3.5 fl oz / 105 ml, Value $35</DD>
+<DD>Full Size 10ml/0.33 fl.oz, Value $4.50</DD>
 </DL>

-<p></p>
+<p>I believe there are two variations of this lip balm and I received Délicieuse.
+This lip balm goes on clear and has a sweet scent of vanilla.
+It's rich and oily so it applies smooth and glossy (like applying Vaseline to your lips).
+Its formula is enriched with Tepescohuite extract, a Mexican plant known for its regenerative capabilities, and macadamia nut oil so chapped lips are healed fast!
+It also has anti-oxidant vitamin E that protects against damage from UV rays and pollution.
+And important fact, it's also paraben free.</p>

+<p>So far I'm loving this lip balm.
+I woke up with chapped lips today so I put this product to test and it did soothe and moisturize it almost instantly.
+Great product and the fact that it's made in France, well that's just perfect.</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I absolutely loved this month's items, every single one of them!
 That's major for me and I couldn't be happier about signing up with them again.
-The brands and products that they featured are up to my standards, I even tried them all right away the day I received the box, that's how much they were a hit for me!</p>
+The brands and products that they featured are up to my standards and fit my beauty needs, no complaints here.
+And 4 out of 5 items were full-sized which is AH-Mazing!
+I can't rave enough about this month's box ;)</p>

 <p>Not a subscriber?
 You can <a href="https://www.glossybox.com/referal?CI=MTMzODY3"><big>join here</big></a> to start receiving their pretty pink boxes filled with beauties!</p>
 <br>